mohitejaikumar/AAAS/README.md

 Users can create algorithm challenges, vote on solutions, and interact with the platform through a modern mobile interface that integrates with Solana's blockchain ecosystem.

+// this should be replaced with some 100xdevs token for minting reward and USDC for joining the challenge MINT_OF_TOKEN_FOR_REWARD = "HPuw5bXXxUj8akYkscffhM92gSu9sV7Z5PDJJmPzeNEa";

 ## Repository Structure

 - `/aaas-app` - Mobile application built with React Native and Expo